Client: California Regional Centers

-1. People who have special needs were vulnerable not because of their mental, physical or emotional disposition, but because of their occlusion from typical sexual and reproductive health education.
-This occlusion was symptomatic of unequal treatment, deficient understandings of abilities and dessires, and a lack of dynamic education.
+1. People who have special needs were vulnerable not because of their mental, physical or emotional disposition, but in part, because of their occlusion from typical sexual and reproductive health education.
+This occlusion was symptomatic of unequal treatment, deficient understandings of abilities and desires, and a lack of dynamic education.

 3. Collaboration improves the quality of education.
-By incorporating multi-valent stakeholders, we can better identify methods, goals, objectives, and outcomes.
+By incorporating a variety of stakeholders, we can abduct better methods, goals, objectives, and outcomes.

 1.Motivate empathy between PPNorCal staff and vulnerable populations.
 By relating individual stories to statistics, I could leverage our mission of education "that empowers all people."

 2. Customize education to an audience or an individual to be effective.
 In this case, using information obtained through a Release of Information could ensure a holistic education experience.

 3. Create collaborative networks.
 This can drive greater community impact from the individual to inter-organizational scale.